kylewaldner/emacs.d/README.md

 [this repo is a fork](https://github.com/purcell/emacs.d)

+# Getting Started

+run the `initalize-system.sh` script to install everything and set up bash environment

 # important notes
 install ag (silversearcher) on system to use ag for search install tern and eslint (using npm) for nodejs development